 By default, an implementation MUST either support the IEEE 802.1D spanning tree or support no spanning tree protocol.
-An implementation that does not support any spanning tree protocol MUST silently discard any received IEEE 802.1D BPDU packets, and

-MUST either silently discard or respond to other received BPDU packets with an LCP Protocol-Reject packet.
+An implementation that does not support any spanning tree protocol MUST silently discard any received IEEE 802.1D BPDU packets, and MUST either silently discard or respond to other received BPDU packets with an LCP Protocol-Reject packet in this case.